alantancr/NewBlog/content/post/30Mar/index.md

-3. Technical perspect of this project
+3. Technical perspect of the project

    One of the key issues which I faced initially when I was writing the code to compile a sparse matrix and tabulating a cosine-similar matrix was computation power.
 My current MacBook has only 8gb Ram and some codes takes a bit of computation power.
 I explored Google Colab and Sagemaker, and as recommended by TA, AWS Sagemaker is so much efficient and easy to use.
 It has exactly the same user interface as jupyter notebook.
 Moreover, the better computation specifications is not really costly as  long as you remember to turn off the instance after usage.
+3-4 hours of a ml.t2.2xlarge (32gb ram) cost me about 3-4 USD.